9 Reasons Your Aloe Vera is Drooping and Falling Over

 If your aloe vera plant is drooping or falling over, there could be many different reasons why.
 While aloe vera is somewhat hands-off when it comes to care, there are still some things that can cause drooping leaves.
 In this article, gardening expert Emily Horn walks through the most common causes of droopy leaves and how to fix it!

 So, you’ve decided to add Aloe vera to your indoor plant collection.
-However, after a while, your start to notice a common Aloe vera problem.
-The leaves are becoming limp, almost lifeless.
-When you are in between waterings, the plant topples over, creating a mess of broken leaves and soil scattered on the floor.
+However, after a while, you start to notice a common problem.
+The aloe leaves are drooping and limp, almost lifeless.
+When you are in between waterings, the aloe plant falls over, creating a mess of broken leaves and soil scattered on the floor.
 What is happening to your beloved aloe?

 Take a breath and realize that you are not the first, nor the last, person to have issues with growing an Aloe vera plant indoors, despite its minimal maintenance reputation.
 I mean, you probably don’t live in a desert, correct?
 The answer is most likely no, you don’t live in a desert, especially inside your home.
 So, your plant will have to meet you in the middle when it comes to adapting to your living conditions.

-Below we will look at the top 9 reasons Aloe vera may droop or fall over, and the best techniques to getting your aloe back in top shape.
+Below we will look at the top 9 reasons for Aloe plant drooping or falling over, and the best techniques to getting your aloe back in top shape.
 Ready to learn more?
 Let’s dig in!

 Needs a New Container

-Aloe vera is a slow growing plant.
-It may take upwards of 3-4 years for aloe to reach a mature plant size.
+Aloe vera is a slow-growing plant.
+It may take upwards of 3 to 4 years for aloe to reach a mature plant size.
 Over the course of growing, your aloe may have outgrown its container.
-Depending on the materials the pot is made from, the weight of the top portion of the plant exceeds the weight of the pot and soil, causing the pot to tip over.
+Depending on the materials the pot is made from, the weight of the top portion of the plant can exceed the weight of the pot and soil, causing aloe vera drooping or your aloe plant falling over.

-Pick the correct size, shape and material composition when repotting.
-The #1 thing is drainage holes for sure, but then consider what materials the pot is made from.
+Pick the correct size, shape, and material composition when repotting.
+The number one thing is drainage holes for sure, but then consider what materials the pot is made from.

 After transplanting your aloe into its new pot, you may consider staking or tying the leaves together to support the top portion while the new roots establish in the fresh potting mix.
 Once the roots have taken hold, you can remove the exterior support system.